26th May 2020

 Released On 21st Dec 2020

-Here at RadioTrader we have been preparing for the UK to leave Europe for a number of years, this includes opening up a registered office in Dublin, Ireland (EU) and having a dedicated European website in the Euro currency.
+RadioTrader has been preparing for the UK to leave the European Union for a number of years, including opening a new registered office in Dublin, Ireland (EU) and having a dedicated European website in the Euro currency.

 We have worked hard behind the scenes to ensure our customers outside of the UK can continue to trade with us with minimal hassle.
 Here we have provided some of our most frequently asked questions to provide you with a better understanding of what you can expect from RadioTrader after your order is placed.

-Yes absolutely, we are finding that many of our existing EU customers along with new EU customers are choosing to purchase equipment from our Irish EU business.
+Yes absolutely, we are finding that many of our existing EU customers, along with new EU customers, are choosing to purchase equipment from our Irish EU business.
 If you have a VAT number we can ship the goods without any customs charges, which is just like it was before Brexit.
-For our Irish customers we simply charge you VAT in the usual way.
-We accept payments is GBP, Euro and USD.
+For our Irish customers we simply charge VAT in the usual way.
+We accept payments in GBP, Euro and USD.

 Can RadioTrader UK still export goods outside of the EU after Brexit?

-Yes, RadioTrader UK can still export goods outside of the UK after Brexit and have taken all necessary steps to ensure the process is as smooth and hassle free for the customer, with RadioTrader providing all documentation, export declarations and advice.
+Yes, RadioTrader UK can still export goods outside of the UK after Brexit; we've taken all necessary steps to ensure the process is as smooth and hassle-free as possible for the customer, with RadioTrader providing all documentation, export declarations and advice.

-What will the changes be if I place and order after 31st December 2020 with your UK business?
+What will the changes be if I place an order after 31st December 2020 with your UK business?

-EU customers purchasing goods from our UK business will not be charged VAT but tax which is equal to your EU countries VAT rate will be payable to customs.
-There are also a other Brexit charges to take into account such as Disbursement Fees which can be up to £20.00 per consignment.
-So for larger orders this is not a problem because the taxes can be claimed back and the additional charges can be absorbed as part of the sales transaction.
+EU customers purchasing goods from our UK business will not be charged VAT but tax which is equal to your EU country's VAT rate will be payable to customs.
+There are also other Brexit charges to take into account such as Disbursement Fees which can be up to £20.00 per consignment.
+For larger orders this is not a problem because the taxes can be claimed back and the additional charges can be absorbed as part of the sales transaction.
 If you are making smaller purchases then it would be much better to place the order with our EU business.